July 2, 2020

 We, again, had to go out and get some more – stronger – spray.
 And of coarse, the best time to spray is at dusk or night!

 So, some time goes by but now we’re ready!
 My boyfriend and I are armed and ready!
-I wish I had been able to get some pics of this event, but, we were fully loaded with spray and weren’t really thinking about taking photos.
+I wish I had been able to get some pics or a video of this event, but, we were fully loaded with spray and weren’t really thinking about taking photos.

 So, we start spraying!
 Now, you have to use you’re imagination here…two people, getting ready to spray a nest that’s huge!
 Hundreds if not thousands of hornets.
 This could get nasty.
 We have the spot light on so we can see.

 At first, no big deal.
 They were buzzing around, upset, but not angry… yet!
-Then, boom, now they’re angry!
+Then, boom, just like that, with a click of the fingers, they’re angry!
 I was the first to go inside.
 A minute later, my boyfriend.
 Only one hornet got in, I found it dead in my dresser the next day.

 We left the light on for a couple of minutes to watch them attack the light.
 Even with the door closed, we could here them attacking the light.